qdouble/angular-webpack-starter/README.md

 Use `npm start` for dev server.
 Default dev port is `3000`.

-Use `npm run start:hmr` to run dev server in HMR mode.

 Use `npm run build` for production build.

 Use `npm run server:prod` for production server and production watch.
 Default production port is `8088`.

-Use `npm run universal` to run production build in Universal.
-Default universal port is `8000`.

 Default ports can be changed in constants.js file.